-Alum has also been shown to have cytotoxic effects.
-Cell death results in the release of host DNA into the cytoplasm and has been suggested to influence its adjuvanticity through triggering stimulator of IFN genes (STING)-dependent DNA sensing mechanisms (72).
-Since QS-21 induces cell death independent of its inflammasome activating ability, similar mechanisms are also possible for Quillaja-derived saponin adjuvants.
-The presence of endogenous cellular cholesterol in vivo may help to dampen any cytotoxic effects of QS-21, as a typical dose used in humans in vivo $(50 \ \mu g)$ (32) is high compared to our studies (2-10 μ g/ml in vitro, 5 μ g in vivo in mice).
-On the other hand, some limited cytotoxicity may contribute to release of DAMPs such as HMGB1, nucleic acids or other components that could contribute to a priming signal.
-Therefore, it is possible that OS-21-induced cell death may impact adjuvant effects.
+adjuvants.
+The presence of endogenous cellular cholesterol in vivo may help to dampen any cytotoxic effects of QS-21, because a typical dose used in humans in vivo (50 μ g) (32) is high compared with our studies (2-10 μ g/ml in vitro, 5 μ g in vivo in mice).
+On the other hand, some limited cytotoxicity may contribute to release of DAMPs such as HMGB1, nucleic acids, or other components that could contribute to a priming signal.
+Therefore, it is possible that QS-21-induced cell death may impact adjuvant effects.

-Our data suggested that NLRP3 does not mediate adjuvant effects of QS-21 in vivo, using a clinically relevant vaccine antigen, HIV-1 gp120 (Fig 6).
-In fact, antigen-specific T cell responses and IgG1 and IgG2c are increased in NLRP3deficient mice compared to wild type mice, suggesting that NLRP3 mediated signals may impair vaccine effects.
+Our data suggested that NLRP3 does not mediate adjuvant effects of QS-21 in vivo, using a clinically relevant vaccine antigen, HIV-1 gp120 (Fig. 6).
+In fact, antigen-specific T cell responses and IgG1 and IgG2c are increased in NLRP3-deficient mice compared with wild type mice, suggesting that NLRP3-mediated signals may impair vaccine effects.
 Interestingly, several synthetic variants of QS-21 have been generated (26).
 It is possible that certain structural components may be responsible for the NLRP3 activation.
 If it is shown that the impairment of the effect of QS-21-containing vaccines by NLRP3 is a general feature, then the generation of compounds with reduced NLRP3 activating abilities may be desirable.
-We cannot however exclude the possibility that by using a different immunization route, regimen and/or OS-21containing vaccine formulation that we may have seen an altered outcome of the experiment.
+We cannot, however, exclude the possibility that by using a different immunization route, regimen, and/or QS-21-containing vaccine formulation that we may have seen an altered outcome of the experiment.
 The presence of MPLA or other TLR stimulating adjuvants co-formulated with QS-21 may also modulate signaling pathways in vivo.
-Of note, the role of NLRP3 activation by Alum in vaccinations is controversial as there are several reports with contrasting results (5,13,15,16).
-However, there was much variation between the studies when comparing immunization routes (intraperitoneal, subcutaneous, intranasal or intra muscular), the frequency, dose and time between immunizations and type of antigens used (i.e. model antigens such as OVA versus bacterial/viral protein antigens).
+Of note, the role of NLRP3 activation by alum in vaccinations is controversial because there are several reports with contrasting results (5, 13, 15, 16).
+However, there was much variation between the studies when comparing immunization routes (intraperitoneal, subcutaneous, intranasal, or intramuscular) and the frequency, dose, and time between immunizations and type of antigens used (i.e. model antigens such as OVA versus bacterial/viral protein antigens).

-The combination of QS-21 with the wellcharacterized and clinically relevant HIV envelope glycoprotein gp120 is an efficient pairing that induces a robust humoral and cell-mediated immune response (32,53,56).
-These studies were undertaken to investigate the response to QS-21, in order to evaluate how the innate responses to the adjuvant can direct downstream adaptive responses.
-It is unclear if the same response would be seen using a combination vaccine such as GSK's AS01 or AS02 which include MPLA, as additional component this and special formulations (emulsions for AS01 and liposomes for AS02) were not present in our in vivo studies.
-However, it is conceivable that AS01 can signal through NLRP3 in vivo because IL-1B was detected in the muscle and draining lymph node upon immunization (73).
+The combination of QS-21 with gp120 is an efficient pairing that induces a robust humoral and cell-mediated immune response (32, 53, 56).
+These studies were undertaken to investigate the response to QS-21 to evaluate how the innate responses to the adjuvant can direct downstream adaptive responses.
+It is unclear whether the same response would be seen using a combination adjuvant such as GSK AS01 or AS02, which include MPLA, because this additional component and special formulations (liposomes for AS01 and emulsions for AS02) were not present in our in vivo studies.
+However, it is conceivable that AS01 can signal through NLRP3 in vivo because IL-1 β was detected in the muscle and draining lymph node upon immunization (73).